EM debt crisis around the corner

 (chart)

 “We focus on the 80+ sovereigns with sovereign bonds outstanding.
 The profile of the 75th percentile of the debt-to-GDP distribution is a good place to look for risks of widening stress; it increased dramatically, from 45% in 2010 to 68% in 2019.
-And then it rocketed to 83% after the covid-crisis and supply shocks,” says Sterne.
+And then it rocketed to 83% after the COVID-crisis and supply shocks,” says Sterne.

-And the first defaults are already appearing, including Russia, Sri Lanka, Ukraine, and Zambia, which is a 20-year high, but still below the defaults that followed the stagflation episode in the 1970s to cause financial crises in the 1980s.
+And the first defaults are already appearing, including Russia, Sri Lanka, Ukraine and Zambia, which is a 20-year high, but still below the defaults that followed the stagflation episode in the 1970s and that went on to cause financial crises in the 1980s.

 (chart)